 It does seem like this a significant bit of urbanist research.
 Hopefully someone who gets this stuff (and who reads this blog) will take a look at the findings and report back.

-*The study doesn’t report on Seattle’s Activity Inequality data (though it was evidently factored in.)
-And there is a chart of Walkability scores for U.S. cities, and Seattle ranks No. 9; Walkability measure how friendly the built environment is for pedestrians.
+*The study doesn’t report on Seattle’s Activity Inequality data (though it was evidently factored in alongside the data from several other U.S. cities.)
+And there is a chart of Walkability scores for U.S. cities, and Seattle ranks No. 9; Walkability measures how friendly the built environment is for pedestrians.